dario-vega/demo-lab-baggage/README.md

 - https://ibjktcfgy3nuktwxv73doau3ae.apigateway.eu-frankfurt-1.oci.customer-oci.com/BaggageDemo/demo-api
 - https://ibjktcfgy3nuktwxv73doau3ae.apigateway.eu-frankfurt-1.oci.customer-oci.com/BaggageDemo/demo-api?ticketNo=1762386738153

+The API gateways you create with the API Gateway service are TLS-enabled, and therefore require TLS certificates (formerly SSL certificates) issued by a Certificate Authority to secure them.
+To specify a particular custom domain name for an API gateway, you must obtain a custom TLS certificate from a Certificate Authority yourself, rather than have the API Gateway service obtain a TLS certificate for you.

 Apiary provides you with the ability to design APIs using either API Blueprint or Swagger.
 From these description files, Oracle Apiary generates interactive documentation and a console for making calls to the APIs from the UI.
 Apiary interactive documentation is an interactive representation of your API Description for you to not only read and write, but to be a place where you can interact with your API—even before you’ve built it
 Apiary was used in our project as a very powerful tool for **Collaboration and Interactions**.